-- 1 Using standard 5-pin MIDI cables, connect the MIDI OUT of the MIDI device or controller to the MIDI IN of your Digi 001 I/O Box. - 2 Connect the MIDI IN of your MIDI device or controller to the MIDI OUT of the Digi 001 I/O Box - 3 Connect the audio outputs of your device to the audio inputs of the Digi 001 I/O Box (or to an external mixer if you are using one). - For information on configuring OMS (Open Music System), which is required by Pro Tools LE on the Macintosh, see "Installing and Configuring OMS" on page 9. - For information on configuring a MIDI control surface for use with Pro Tools LE. see the Pro Tools MIDI Controllers Guide.
+- 1 Using standard 5-pin MIDI cables, connect the MIDI Out of the MIDI device or controller to the MIDI In of your Digi 001 I/O Box. - 2 Connect the MIDI In of your MIDI device or controller to the MIDI Out of the Digi 001 I/O Box. - 3 Connect the audio outputs of your device to the audio inputs of the Digi 001 I/O Box (or to an external mixer if you are using one). - For information on configuring OMS (Open Music System), which is required by Pro Tools LE on the Macintosh, see "Installing and Configuring OMS" on page 9. - For information on configuring a MIDI control surface for use with Pro Tools LE, see the online MIDI Control Surfaces Guide.